travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 The files are located at `/var/travis` on the platform machine.
 Please run `sudo tar -czvf travis-enterprise-data-backup.tar.gz /var/travis` to create compressed archive from this folder.
 After this has finished, copy this file off the machine to a secure location.

-## Pull a Support bundle
+## Write a support request

+We encourage you to get in touch with us for anything you'd like to talk about but especially when something is not working – we're here to help!

+There are a few things we'd like to ask you to take into account when you're getting in touch with us.
+The reason behind the following list is that this will help us a lot to provide you with better support right away and also saves a couple of emails in the beginning.
+Also, please make sure that you have root access on all machines Travis CI Enterprise is running on.

-Please head over to https://<your domain>:8800/support and create a support bundle.
-If you're writing us, please include that file.
-It'll include all important log files which will help us to diagnose the problem.
+1. Support bundle: Please head over to https://<your domain>:8800/support and create a support bundle.
+This compressed archive contains log files from our services but also information about your system in general like number of CPUs, RAM, operating system etc.

-Also please include the worker log files as well.
+2. Also please include the worker log files as well.
 They're located on your worker machine(s) at `/var/log/upstart/travis-worker.log`.
 If you run multiple worker machines, please grab this file from all machines.

-Please make sure that you have root access on all machines Travis CI Enterprise is running on.
-This is crucial because we will ask you to perform operations where you either need to be root or you need to have the appropriate `sudo` privileges.

-We are here to help troubleshoot and fix any problems that may arise with your Travis CI Enterprise installation.
-For efficiency, we would like to ask you to provide us with as much information about your system as possible.
-The support bundle already includes machine specs, additionally we'd like to hear from you the worker machines are set up, do you use a configuration management tool such as Puppet or Chef?
-On what infrastructure does Travis CI Enterprise run (AWS EC2, Digital Ocean,...)?
+3. Anything else which is specific to your infrastructure / setup:
+	- Are you running on a IaaS (Amazon EC2, Azure, Digital Ocean)?
+	- Do you use configuration management tools (Chef, Puppet)?
+	- Which other services do interface with Travis CI Enterprise?
+	- Do you use Travis CI Enterprise together with github.com or GitHub Enterprise?

 ## What exactly is not running?